LoneWarrior99/LoneWarrior99/README.md

 <a href="https://www.linkedin.com/in/khang-nguyen-838905240"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am an aspiring hacker who has been studying IT and Cybersecurity fundamentals for 2 years.
+I am an aspiring pentester who has been studying IT and Cybersecurity fundamentals for 2 years.
 I am passionate about learning and elevating my skills.

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.